Orest Banach

-Orest Banach (Note: Орест Банах) (born March 31, 1948; also known as Orri Banach) (Note: Оррі Банах) is an American retired soccer goalkeeper of Ukrainian descent who played three seasons in the North American Soccer League and earned four caps with the U.S. national team.
+Orest Banach (Note: Орест Банах) (born March 31, 1948; also known as Orrie or Orri Banach) (Note: Оррі Банах) is an American retired soccer goalkeeper of Ukrainian descent who played three seasons in the North American Soccer League and earned four caps with the U.S. national team.

 Youth

 While born in Germany, Banach grew up in the United States.
 He graduated from East Leyden High School of Franklin Park, Illinois in 1965.

 Club

 Banach played for the Ukrainian Lions of the National Soccer League of Chicago.
 In 1966, he moved to Toronto Roma of the Eastern Canada Professional Soccer League.
 In 1967, he played in the American Soccer League with the Rochester Lancers.
 After he return to the Ukrainian Lions.
 He then played six seasons in the North American Soccer League, in 1968 for the Boston Beacons, in 1969 for the Baltimore Bays, in 1971 for the St. Louis Stars, and in 1972 for the Ukrainian Lions.